Timetable: MCRR - Air Line Branch - Jackson Junction to Niles Terminal

 Notes

-The Fort Wayne branch had its own line from Jackson Junction to Haires which was parallel and north of the Air Line.
+The Fort Wayne branch had its own track from Jackson Junction to Haires which was parallel and north of the Air Line.
 At Haires, it crossed over the Air Line at an interlocking and then headed south.
 For many years, the Fort Wayne and Air Line branches were operated as double track from Jackson Junction to Haires.

 Note that the controlled sidings were numbered from Jackson west, which was unusual for the railroad which normally identified its control points based on milepost.
 CP-1 was likely OD Tower.
-The CTC board was located at Jackson depot.
+The CTC control board was located at Jackson depot.
 (The dispatchers moved from Jackson Junction to Jackson depot when the CTC installation was completed.)

 According to sources, the Air Line had track pans at Clarendon, Wasepi and Vandaiia for taking on tender water on the move.
 There was also a large coaling tower at Clarendon which straddled the main line.
 Even though this branch is gone today, the coaling tower still exists in the woods near Clarendon, reportedly on private property.